-Sitting with my mother in the hospital a few weeks ago, an elderly man shuffled into the small waiting room, flopped down into a chair, sighed and said, ‘Three children, eight grandchildren and I never see them…’ A nurse fast appeared, helped him to his feet and walked him out to wherever he needed to go next.
+Sitting with my mother in the hospital a few weeks ago, an elderly man shuffled into the small waiting room and flopped down into a chair.
+‘Three children, eight grandchildren and I never see them…’ he sighed, catching my eye.
+A nurse fast appeared, helped him to his feet and walked him out to wherever he needed to go next.
 I could only mumble a quick goodbye.
 Was it true what he said?
 I hoped not, but how sad if so.

 I wonder how some people end up so terribly lonely, isolated and forgotten.
 And loneliness kills.

 An NHS (National Health Service, UK) article titled, ‘Loneliness increases risk of premature death’ (taking much of its information from a study at Brigham Young University led by Professor Julianne Holt-Lunstad) states:

 ‘…the harmful effects of loneliness are akin to the harm caused by smoking, obesity or alcohol misuse.’